LisandroV/GNG/README.md

    python example_1.py
    ```

-2. You will see output after 10000 iterations as `output/example_1.gif`.
+2. You will see output after 10000 iterations in `output/example_1/`.

    ![](static/example_1.gif)